stutimunshi/Meal-Prep/README.md

 Based on any available ingredients that the user provides, this web app generates a list of recipe ideas using them.

 # Using Chef-o-matic
 Initially, you're greeted with the Chef-o-matic logo, as well as a search bar underneath.
-Fill in your ingredients in the search bar!
 ![mealprep.github.io](https://github.com/stutimunshi/mealprep.github.io/blob/main/public/Landing.png)

-Fill in your ingredients in the search bar!
+Next, fill in your ingredients in the search bar!
 ![mealprep.github.io](https://github.com/stutimunshi/mealprep.github.io/blob/main/public/Ingredients.png)

 Once you fill them in, hit the search button to see some recipe suggestions.